 If you want to learn how to edit basic information on a Form page, please follow the directions below.

-- Log in to you Art Storefronts Control Panel and click on the Form Page that contains the information you want to edit.
+- Log in to you Art Storefronts Site Manager and click on the Form Page that contains the information you want to edit.
+In our case, we'll be using a page named Contact.

 - Click on the tab labeled Info.
 This is where all the basic information for your form page is going to be contained.

-- On the next page, you will see several options, but the first is Online Status.
-This can be set to On or Off.
-If set to On, it means that the Form page will appear in your navigation menu.
-If set to Off, it means that the Form page will not appear in the navigation bar.
+- On the next page, you will see several options, but the first is Appears In Navigation Menu?.
+This can be set to Yes or No. If set to Yes, it means that the Form page will appear in your navigation menu.
+If set to No, it means that the Form page will not appear in the navigation bar.
 This does not take the page offline.
 It only means it cannot be accessed unless someone knows its exact URL.

 - Password Protect is the next box.
 In this section, you can enter a password for your page.
 When a customer navigates to it they will be asked for the password and if they don’t know it, they will not be able to access the page.